Journal — Comparison · 8 min read

 Arabic language support

 QuickBiz: Full Arabic UI with RTL layout.
-Receipts print in Arabic.
-Customer names accept Arabic without breaking the database.
+Thermal receipts print in Arabic (and bilingual receipts work).
+Customer names accept Arabic.
 Reports render in Arabic.
-End-to-end Arabic isn't an add-on — it's the default.
+End-to-end Arabic is a core feature.

-QuickBiz: "Online" (covering KNET, debit cards) is a first-class payment category.
-Cash, Online, Credit, and Partial are the four core types — matching how Kuwait shops actually think about transactions.
+QuickBiz: Cash, Online, Credit, and Partial are the four core payment categories — matching how Kuwait shops actually think about transactions when cards are processed through external card terminals.

 Customer credit / supplier ledger

-QuickBiz: Customer credit ledger AND supplier ledger are core features.
+QuickBiz: Customer credit ledger AND supplier ledger are core features in the standard plan.
 Every credit sale links to a customer.
 Every credit purchase links to a supplier.
 Running balances update in real time.
-Repayments (full or partial) get recorded against the right party.
+Repayments get recorded against the right party.
 No add-on.

 Profit reporting